-This Easter, we were invited to review the Jumeirah Beach Hotel, a family-friendly 5 star hotel, as part of our visit to Dubai with Dubai Tourism.
+This Easter, we were invited to review the Jumeirah Beach Hotel, a family-friendly 5 star hotel, as part of a collaboration with Visit Dubai.

 Now, just to set the scene: we arrived late in the evening, after an epic delay, tired, hot and (honestly) a bit fed up.
 Scheduled to arrive in Dubai around 7am, we instead arrived closer to 9pm – my mood was not especially chirpy, and poor Flea was barely able to stand up.

 But arriving at the Jumeirah Beach Hotel was perfect.